MochCare-Gh/service-provider-portal/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to this project!
+Our user guide can be found here [MOCHCare User Guide](https://mochcare.gitbook.io/product-docs/59ojkfJv1gOmOLD9PiZD/).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within this project, please send an e-mail to Jour tech team via [tech@mochcare.com](mailto:tech@mochcare.com).
 All security vulnerabilities will be promptly addressed.

 ## License